Snaacky/thewiki/docs/sourcing/streaming.md

 - [gogoanime](https://gogoanime.lu/) - Self-hosted site that nearly all scraper sites source from.
 - [9anime](https://9anime.to) - Self-hosted site with a library on par with gogoanime.
 Marginally better quality while updating their releases to more often include fansubs and BD versions on older content.
 - [Zoro](https://zoro.to/) - Self-hosted site similar in quality to 9anime with an extensive library and is one of the only streaming sites with soft subtitles.
-- [Animixplay](https://animixplay.to/) - Popular gogo scraper which also scrapes VRV for seasonal content (as indicated by the "0p" resolution option) leading to quality on par with legal options and WEB-DL torrent releases such as SubsPlease in those specific instances.

 ## Picking a Streaming Site